milliemince/eBay-shipping-predictions/README.md

 | 512               | 0.456          |
 | 1024             | 0.457            |

-While the run with 1024 neurons in the first layer reached the lowest loss, we chose an architecture with 512 neurons in the first layer as its loss was only marginally higher and required significantly fewer computations per epoch.
+We chose an architecture with 512 neurons in the first layer as its run reached the lowest loss.

 ### XGBoost
 XGBoost is a popular gradient boosting decision tree algorithm that has been featured in the winning submissions of many machine learning competitions.
 Essentially, XGBoost is an ensemble method that combines several weak learners (the individual decision trees) into a strong one.
 Gradients come into play when each new tree is built; subsequent trees are fit using the residual errors made by predecessors.
 Another advantage of XGBoost is its interpretability.
 Trees are easy to understand, and they are great models for discerning feature importance.
 The higher up a feature is on the various decision trees, the more important that feature is.
 As each tree is built, splits are decided based on what “decision” (i.e. is `b2c_c2c` true or false?) best evenly partition the data.
 This is why features high up in the tree are indicators of the most important features.
 XGBoost performs well on various datasets, and we wanted to explore how it would perform on the eBay dataset.